Yellow Congo Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 Eggs typically hatch within 24 to 48 hours depending on temperature.
 Keep the breeding tank dim during this period, as eggs and newly hatched fry are sensitive to light.
 Fry become free-swimming within 4 to 5 days of hatching.

 Feed first foods like infusoria or liquid fry food, transitioning to baby brine shrimp (Artemia nauplii) once they’re large enough to take it.
-Growth can be slow, and maintaining excellent water quality is critical during the fry stage.
+Growth is slow, and maintaining excellent water quality is critical during the fry stage.
 Small, frequent water changes with aged, matched water help keep conditions stable.

 Common Health Issues